Turning your pension into an income

 You need to have paid national insurance contributions for at least 10 years to qualify for any state pension, and at least 35 years to get a full state pension.
 However, these years don’t need to have been consecutive – and you can also get credits if you were unemployed, sick or a parent or carer.

 The age at which you get your state pension has been rising in recent years.
 Currently, you can start claiming your state pension at 66.
-For anyone retiring after 2044, that will have increased to 68 – and there may be further increases.
+For anyone retiring after 2044, the plan is that the retirement age will increase gradually to 68 – although there may be further increases in the future.

 If you’re fit and willing to carry on working, you can increase the amount of state pension you get by holding off and not starting to claim it for a few years.